ghoulmann/cs-curriculum/year_1.rst

 * Look for and make use of structure
 * Look for and express regularity in repeated reasoning
 * articulate asymptotic and standard notations as a growth of functions
+* Recognize and be able to respond to core debates surrounding the value of bringing new media technologies and participatory culture practices into the classroom [Jenkins]